Guidance for Returning Officers - Assistance with voting for disabled voters

 • identifying and providing equipment at polling stations which will enable or make it easier for disabled voters to vote independently and in secret

-• ensuring those working to support the poll are aware of accessibility needs of disabled voters and the steps they should take to support them
+• ensuring those working to support the poll are aware of the accessibility needs of disabled voters and the steps they should take to support them

 We have consulted with a wide range of organisations representing disabled people when drafting this guidance.
-The responses received informed us about what the voting experience at polling stations is like for disabled voters and the practices and equipment that could help to improve their experience.
+Their responses informed us about what the voting experience at polling stations is like for disabled voters and the practices and equipment that could help to improve their experience.
 The guidance reflects the feedback received from those individuals and organisations as far as is possible within the scope of the guidance and the relevant legislation.

 How to use this guidance